 The Materials Bureau tests all materials used in the construction of highways to make sure they meet contract specifications.
 Wide ranges of tests are performed on concrete, asphalt, soils, paint, water, fertilizer, oil, wood, metal and other products.

-The Contract Plans Bureau is located in Room 101 in Helena at 2701 Prospect across from Wal-mart.
+The Construction Contracting Bureau is located in Room 101 in Helena at 2701 Prospect across from Wal-mart.

 Construction Administration Services Bureau